How to Migrate an Apache Website to Caddy

 Important Note

-In ServBay, Rewrite rules and PHP handling rules are already pre-configured, so users do not need to manually write configuration files.
+In ServBay, the rewrite rules and PHP handling rules are already configured by default, users do not need to manually write configuration files.

-Below is a theoretical Caddy configuration example for comparison and understanding:
+The following is a theoretical example of Caddy configuration for comparison and understanding:

 wordpress.demo {